- HARDNECK GARLIC

-You do not ever want to store garlic in oil unless you are going to pressure can it first (do not want to risk botulism poisoning).
+You do not ever want to store garlic in oil unless you are going to pressure can it first (I surely do not want to risk botulism poisoning).

 Garlic - Apr 5 2013 (1306K)

 If you have picked up some garlic during the winter that you would like to grow for the coming year you can put it in a pot and then plant it out in the garden where you’d like it to be when the ground is thawed enough.
-If you got the scapes from me it doesn’t have to be really warm as this type of garlic is cold hardy, but you don’t want to put the plant from inside where it is very warm into freezing all at once, you would have to gradually acclimate it.
+If you got the bulbs from me that were already sprouting it doesn’t have to be really warm as this type of garlic is cold hardy, but you don’t want to put the plant from inside where it is very warm into freezing all at once, you would have to gradually acclimate it.